Virginia Fonseca reassures fans and explains going to the hospital: 'I hate taking medicine' - Marie Claire Magazine

 Virginia Fonseca reassured followers this Sunday (15) by explaining his trip to the hospital the night before.
-The influencer, who is expecting her second child with Zé Felipewas admitted to the emergency room due to a migraine attack.
+The influencer, who is expecting her second child with Zé Felipewas admitted to the emergency room because of a migraine attack.

 “Guys, do you believe my head hurts?
 But Zé Felipe asked to buy this oil and I’m passing it on and smelling it.
 I’ve also taken medicine today”, he said, showing an essential oil for migraine.